-But that unblinking, cold-blooded aesthetic is largely what makes Amour, coming to home video after an Academy Award win for Best Foreign Language Film, so remarkable.
+But that unblinking, cold-blooded aesthetic is largely what makes Amour, which opens Friday at AMC Quail Springs Mall 24, so remarkable.
 In its depiction of an elderly Parisian couple coming to terms with illness and looming death, the film is almost brutal in its rejection of sentimentality.

 The screenplay by Haneke is deceptively straightforward.
 Anne, a former piano teacher, suffers a mild stroke.
 That is followed by another episode, then an unsuccessful surgery and, eventually, rapid physical and mental decay.
 She loses the ability to walk, to speak.
 Georges hires a part-time nurse, but the additional care cannot hope to relieve the couple’s anguish.
 The Laurents’ grown daughter (Isabelle Huppert, a Haneke regular) visits occasionally, but is no comfort to her father, who grows impatient with her simplistic, if well-meaning, offers of help.

 Sound like a fun night at the movies, right?
 There’s no disputing that Amour is a tough, emotionally grueling watch.
 But it is also a powerful meditation of love and commitment.
 Trintignant and Riva, both of whom have appeared in some masterpieces of international film — he in 1970’s The Conformist, she in 1959’s Hiroshima, Mon Amour — are riveting.
 The two plumb considerable emotional depths with restraint and admirable subtlety, and never hit a false note.